-On the top, you can see at a glance what to expect from this learning path: 16 courses, 55 hours, and 14 weeks.
+On the top, you can see what to expect from this learning path: 16 courses, 55 hours, and 14 weeks.
 This is based on how many hours you want to put in each week.

 Using The Drillthrough Functionality To Learn Power BI